scotws/SAN/san_handbook.md

 # Introduction

 The 6502 MPU has traditionally used an assembler notation with characteristic three-character upper-case opcodes.
-This can be traced at least all the way back to the *MCS6500 Microcomputer Family Programming Manual* from 1976 [\[6500\]](#6500) and is still used by Western Design Center (WDC) today. [\[ENL\]](#ENL) The notation was later expanded to the additional instructions of the 65C02 and 65816.
+This can be traced at least all the way back to the *MCS6500 Microcomputer Family Programming Manual* from 1976 [\[6500\]](#6500) and is still used by Western Design Center (WDC) today. [???](#ENL) The notation was later expanded to the additional instructions of the 65C02 and 65816.
 Though alternative notations can be found, the `LDA #$01` style is the *de facto* standard for the 6502.

 This "traditional" notation for the 6502, however, has drawbacks.
 When expanded to the 65816, these become glaring, and are made even worse by curious naming decisions for the new instructions such as `PEA`.
 There have been suggestions for new variants here as well, but these haven’t taken hold.